istio/bots/policybot/README.md

 remind developers to include tests whenever they fix bugs, but the engine is general-purpose and could be used creatively for other nagging comments.

 - refresher.
-Updates the local Google Cloud Spanner copy of GitHub issues based on events reported by the GitHub webhook.
+Updates the local Google Cloud Spanner copy of GitHub data based on events reported by the GitHub webhook.

+Finally topic plugins are responsible for the dashboard UI exposed by the bot:

+- maintainers.
+Lets users view the set of project maintainers and perform operations on them.

 ## Startup options